Biological Data Analysis:

 may use a dictionary.
 You will not need a calculator.

-is cumulative; about a third of the questions will be about material
+is cumulative; several of the questions will be about material

 covered in the first part of the semester.
 You should look at the first

 You should primarily study

 your lecture notes, the web pages on different topics (linked from the

 addition to the topics covered on the first exam, you should be

 - One-way anova